rapastranac/gempba/README.md

 All other processes will do the following steps:

 - initialise:
     * BranchHandler();
     * MPIScheduler();
 - read input data
-    * this is only necessy if all processes need a global copy of the initial data set.
-Othesewise it can be avoided.
+    * This is only necessary if all processes need a global copy of the initial data set.
+Otherwise it can be avoided.
 - Initialise a buffer decoder.
 This instance will know the data types that the received buffer is going to be converted to.
 - Initialise the ```resultFetcher```.
 This instance will fetch the result from the *branch handler* the process has ended all its tasks, and it will send it back to the corresponding process.
 This *result fetcher* is usually invoked when the center has notified termination to all the processes.
-However, it is aimed to be used for non-void functions, when this result must be returned to another process different than center.
+However, it is aimed to be used for non-void functions, when this result must be returned to another process different from the center.
 - invoke ```mpiScheduler.runNode(branchHandler, bufferDecoder, resultFetcher, serializer)```